ArcRanges/ArcRanges/README.md

 ## 🌱 Fun Facts

-- I nature and outdoors like hiking and camping.
+- I love nature and outdoors like hiking and camping.
 - I enjoy travelling, road trips, and exploring new places.
 - I love learning new things be it tech related or others.